pgarrett-scripps/peptacular/README.md

 Now level 2-ProForma compliant.

-Note: This package is still in development and new released will have breaking changes.
-I'm hoping for v2.0.0 to be a stable release.
+Note: This package is still in development and the github / pip package are different versions.
+I'm hoping for v2.0.0 to be a stable release, to have everything cleaned up.

 ## ReadTheDocs
 https://peptacular.readthedocs.io/en/latest/index.html